Reviewed by Dr Jessica Gunawan

 The effects of yin and yang imbalance in the lungs

-One of the body’s five yin organs, the lungs, are responsible for the health of your hair and skin.
+One of the body’s five yin organs, the lungs, is responsible for the health of your hair and skin.
 They also promote qi circulation in the body and ensure optimal skin hydration.
 If your lungs are healthy, your skin may present as moist and supple.
 Alternatively, dry lungs and lung heat (excess yang) can cause your skin to become flaky and start itching.
 It can also cause a burning skin sensation.

 The effects of yin and yang imbalance in the spleen